 Food waste is a big problem.
 Every year, Americans waste 33 million tons of food.
 This not only causes issues in our landfills but means more food needs to be produced.
 It’s also just like throwing your money away.
 Planning your shopping trips, sticking to your list, and meal planning are a few ways to prevent food waste.

 5. Drive less.

 Plan your trips, bike, walk, or use public transportation.
 Even hybrids and electric cars have an impact on our planet, so we all need to drive less.
 The weather is finally becoming more favorable for walking and biking, so dig out your walking shoes or dust off your bike.

 6. Choose recycled paper products.

 When buying paper products look for recycled options.
-Buying recycled not only saves trees, but it also helps encourage companies to continue producing recycled products.
+Buying recycled not only saves trees but also helps encourage companies to continue producing recycled products.

 7. Eat local.

 The food at your grocery store traveled 1,300 miles on average.
 A lot of energy is used to transport food.
 Check out your local farmer’s markets, coops and even your grocery stores may carry some local products.
 Even better, grow your own.